RedisTimeSeries/RedisTimeSeries/docs/commands/ts.alter.md

 ## Return value

+Returns one of these replies:

-@simple-string-reply - `OK` if executed correctly, or @error-reply otherwise.
+- @simple-string-reply - `OK` if executed correctly
+- @error-reply on error (invalid arguments, wrong key type, key does not exist, etc.)

 ## Examples